nyu-dl/dl4marco-bert/README.md

 unzip ${DATA_DIR}/uncased_L-24_H-1024_A-16.zip -d ${DATA_DIR}
 ```

-## Convert MS MARCO to tfrecord
+## Convert MS MARCO to tfrecord format
-Next, we need to convert MS MARCO train, dev, and eval file to tfrecord files,
+Next, we need to convert MS MARCO train, dev, and eval files to tfrecord files,
 which will be later consumed by BERT.

 ```